abdurahmanadilovic/hybrid-ar-app/README.md

 }
 ```

-2. Open project folder in Android Studio and run the app module
+2. Open project folder in Android Studio (Android Studio Koala | 2024.1.1 or newer) and run the app module

 ## Questions